Evolution Strategies at the Hyperscale: Experiments

-We call the resulting language model EGG, the \textbf{E}volved \textbf{G}enerative \textbf{G}RU, an EGGROLL-friendly architecture.
-Its architecture is similar to standard pre-layernorm transformer decoder models, but we (1) use a variant of L1 normalization instead of L2 normalization for our layernorm to avoid square roots, (2) replace self-attention with our custom GRU, and (3) perform all operations in integer datatypes.
-See Appendix~\ref{sec:egg_appendix} for more details on the architecture.

-We train an EGG model with 6 layers and hidden dimension 256 to do character-level prediction on the minipile dataset~\citep{kaddour2023minipile}.
+We train an EGG model with 6 layers and hidden dimension 256 (6L-256D) to do character-level prediction on the minipile dataset~\citep{kaddour2023minipile}.
 We update parameters after 100 tokens for each population member, applying truncated ES by keeping the hidden state and only resetting at document boundaries.
-We plot the test loss in~\cref{fig:pretrain_loss} over training steps across a range of population sizes, where the best test loss is 3.41 bits/byte.
-We find that training is stable and loss curves are relatively smooth, especially with large population sizes, avoiding loss spikes, nan values, and other instabilities associated with backprop-based training at low precision datatypes.
+We plot the test loss in~\cref{fig:pretrain_loss} over training steps across a range of population sizes with a fixed data batch size of 16 sequences per step, where the best test loss is 3.40 bits/byte.
+With a sufficiently large population size, EGG outperforms a dense 6L-256D Transformer trained with backprop SGD using the same data batch size.
+Note that larger population sizes require more parallel compute for the same amount of data; our largest population size of $2^{20}=1048576$ requires around 180 times more GPU-hours than the backprop baseline, demonstrating the potential for compute-only scaling in limited data regimes using EGGROLL.

-Note that our largest population size is $2^{18}=262144$, which is two orders of magnitude larger than the largest experiment done by~\citet{salimans2017} while only requiring a single GPU to train.
-We see that multiplying the population size by 8 results in the loss dropping by approximately 0.4 over the range of population values we have tested, though this pattern will eventually break since the loss must be strictly positive.
-We conduct more ablations in Appendix~\ref{sec:egg_ablation}, determining how data efficient training can be achieved with EGGROLL and validating the importance of large batch sizes.
+Moreover, our largest population size of $2^{20}$ is three orders of magnitude larger than the largest experiment done by~\citet{salimans2017} while only requiring a single GPU to train, highlighting EGGROLL's computational efficiency.
+We note that large population sizes are critical for pretraining; a population size of 2, analogous to MeZO~\citep{MeZO}, significantly underperforms larger population sizes despite having access to the same data batch.
+We conduct more ablations in Appendix~\ref{sec:egg_ablation}, analysing the tradeoff between population size and data batch size.